-Utah’s 1st medical marijuana dispensary set to open
+Conservative Utah’s 1st medical marijuana dispensary opens

 State lawmakers then replaced the measure with a law they said puts tighter controls on the production, distribution and use of the drug.
 It was part of a compromise involving The Church of Jesus Christ of Latter-day Saints, whose positions carry out-sized sway in its home state.

-The faith, widely know as the Mormon church, had long frowned upon medical marijuana use because of a key church health code called the “Word of Wisdom,” which prohibits coffee as well as alcohol, tobacco and illegal drugs.
-They also worried that allowing medical marijuana could lead to broader use in Utah.
+The faith, widely known as the Mormon church, had long frowned upon medical marijuana use because of a key church health code called the “Word of Wisdom,” which prohibits coffee as well as alcohol, tobacco and illegal drugs.
+Leaders also worried that allowing medical marijuana could lead to broader use in Utah.

 But as opinion polls indicated that majority of the state’s voters would approve the 2018 medical-legalization measure, leaders publicly came out in support of patients using the drug if prescribed by a doctor, saying it can alleviate pain and suffering.